16 Best Lens for Event Photography: (2023 Guide & Reviews)

 If you’re on a tight budget or just starting and don’t know if it will be something for you.

-This is a great lens to capture the people at a party.
-It is f 2.8, so if you want, you can get a bit more separation of the background—so overall grade level.
+It is f 2.8, so you can get a bit more separation of the background—so overall grade level- if you want.

 I use this lens for body or event photography, mainly because I shoot inside, and it’s nice too; without people noticing, you capture them like Canvas.